Cholesterol: Metabolism, recycling and excretion

 Cholesterol is susceptible to oxidation and easily forms oxygenated derivatives called oxysterols.
-Three different mechanisms can form these: autoxidation, secondary oxidation to lipid peroxidation, and cholesterol-metabolizing enzyme oxidation.
+These can be formed by three different mechanisms: autoxidation, secondary oxidation to lipid peroxidation, and cholesterol-metabolizing enzyme oxidation.
 A great interest in oxysterols arose when they were shown to exert inhibitory actions on cholesterol biosynthesis.
 This finding became known as the "oxysterol hypothesis".
 Additional roles for oxysterols in human physiology include their participation in bile acid biosynthesis, function as transport forms of cholesterol, and regulation of gene transcription.

-In biochemical experiments radiolabelled forms of cholesterol, such as tritiated-cholesterol are used.
-These derivatives undergo degradation upon storage and it is essential to purify cholesterol prior to use.
+In biochemical experiments, radiolabelled forms of cholesterol, such as tritiated-cholesterol, are used.
+These derivatives undergo degradation upon storage, and it is essential to purify cholesterol prior to use.
 Cholesterol can be purified using small Sephadex LH-20 columns.

 Cholesterol is oxidized by the liver into a variety of bile acids.
 These, in turn, are conjugated with glycine, taurine, glucuronic acid, or sulfate.
 A mixture of conjugated and nonconjugated bile acids, along with cholesterol itself, is excreted from the liver into the bile.
 Approximately 95% of the bile acids are reabsorbed from the intestines, and the remainder are lost in the feces.
 The excretion and reabsorption of bile acids forms the basis of the enterohepatic circulation, which is essential for the digestion and absorption of dietary fats.
 Under certain circumstances, when more concentrated, as in the gallbladder, cholesterol crystallises and is the major constituent of most gallstones (lecithin and bilirubin gallstones also occur, but less frequently).
-Every day, up to 1 g of cholesterol enters the colon.
-This cholesterol originates from the diet, bile, and desquamated intestinal cells, and can be metabolized by the colonic bacteria.
+Every day, up to one gram of cholesterol enters the colon.
+This cholesterol originates from the diet, bile, and desquamated intestinal cells, and it can be metabolized by the colonic bacteria.
 Cholesterol is converted mainly into coprostanol, a nonabsorbable sterol that is excreted in the feces.

 Although cholesterol is a steroid generally associated with mammals, the human pathogen Mycobacterium tuberculosis is able to completely degrade this molecule and contains a large number of genes that are regulated by its presence.
-Many of these cholesterol-regulated genes are homologues of fatty acid β-oxidation genes, but have evolved in such a way as to bind large steroid substrates like cholesterol.
+Many of these cholesterol-regulated genes are homologues of fatty acid β-oxidation genes, which have evolved in such a way as to bind large steroid substrates like cholesterol.